Lethal Weapon

 The answer is … we haven’t.

-Technology has always prompted seismic human change … from the neolithic sparks of fire … to Gutenberg’s printing press ... to the collaborative efforts of Gates-Allen and Jobs-Wozniak in the 1970s.
+Technology has always prompted seismic human change … from the Neolithic sparks of fire … to Gutenberg’s printing press … to the collaborative efforts of Gates-Allen and Jobs-Wozniak in the 1970s.
+But we have always caught up cognitively and behaviorally.
+Until now.

-Ingenuity has always preceded social change.
-But we have always caught up cognitively and behaviorally … until now.
-As a species, we are remarkably enterprising and imaginative … and yet in the 21st century, the more technology takes hold the more imprudent and shortsighted we have become.
+As a species, we are remarkably enterprising and imaginative, and yet in the 21st century, the more technology advances, the more imprudent and shortsighted we have become.
+Social media, born with good intent and cute emojis, has evolved into a Darwinian nightmare.

 The Social Dilemma

-The recent Netflix documentary The Social Dilemma waved the red flags of the unintended consequences of social media.
+The Netflix documentary "The Social Dilemma" raised red flags about the unintended consequences of social media.
 Specifically, the young architects at Google, YouTube, Facebook, Instagram and others testified to their part in the

 unexpected and destructive transformation in human behavior.
 Their commentary ran from surprise to discomfort to anxiousness to extreme guilt.
 One thing they have in common … all admit to guilt, like Victor Frankenstein did, for creating a monster.

-William Golding’s 1954 Nobel Prize-winning novel Lord of the Flies brought to light our savage and tribal nature, manifested through its main characters, Jack and Ralph.
-Today, the trifecta of culture wars, Social Media and political polarization have created a new Jack versus Ralph dichotomy.
+Technology has contributed as much anxiety, depression, dysphoria, divisiveness, political polarization and toxic behavior as any weapon of mass destruction.
+William Golding’s 1954 Nobel Prize-winning novel, Lord of the Flies, brought to light mankind’s savage and tribal nature.
+Today, the trifecta of culture wars, Social Media and political polarization has created a new Jack versus Ralph dichotomy.

-In The Social Dilemma, the Millenial whiz kids admitted that their good intentions of creating technology to connect people have been hijacked by profiteering and corrupted by cultural and political forces at the expense of our collective psyches.
+In The Social Dilemma, the Millennial whiz kids admitted that their good intentions of creating technology to connect people have been hijacked by profiteering and corrupted by cultural and political forces at the expense of our collective psyches.

 The Coddling of the American Mind